blankse/opendxp/README.md

 ## Copyright and License
 Copyright: OpenDXP

-This project is a fork of [Pimcore 11.x Community Edition](https://www.pimcore.org), which is © Pimcore GmbH and licensed under the GPLv3.
+This project is a fork of [Pimcore 11.5.6 Community Edition](https://github.com/pimcore/pimcore/tree/4bd5ad4cbdec70c399ccbb7e69b91f95c809454c), which is © Pimcore GmbH and licensed under the GPLv3.

 For licensing details please visit [LICENSE.md](LICENSE.md)

+***

+## Contact
+For inquiries, suggestions, or contributions, feel free to reach us at contact@opendxp.ch.

+## About
+OpenDXP is a community-driven project maintained and developed by [DACHCOM.DIGITAL](https://www.dachcom.com/de-ch), based in Rheineck, Switzerland.